StrawChannel95/Fear-of-the-Wanderer/README.md

 ### Disabling Steam Overlay

 - Navigate to your Steam root folder (the same folder where your steam.exe is).
-- Right click `GameOverlayRenderer.dll` and open properties.
+- Right-click `GameOverlayRenderer.dll` and open properties.
 - Open the `security tab` and click `edit`.
 - Click the `Deny` option under `Read & Execute` for every user.
 - Click `Apply`, then `Yes`.
-- In the same folder, right click `SteamOverlayVulkanLayer.dll` and open `properties`.
+- In the same folder, right-click `SteamOverlayVulkanLayer.dll` and open `properties`.
 - Open the `security tab` and click `edit`.
 - Click the `Deny` option under `Read & Execute` for every user.
 - Click `Apply`, then `Yes`.